-- ADVANCE SUBMISSION CRITIQUE: Horror, fantasy, transformative fiction; memoir, biography; first 10 pages double-spaced, cover letter
+- ADVANCE SUBMISSION CRITIQUE: Horror, fantasy, transformative fiction; memoir, biography; first 10 pages double-spaced

-- SESSIONS: “Read, Critique & Live to Write Another Day” Read & Critique (SciFi/Fantasy) and Rogue Read & Critique (SciFi/Fantasy), all (with Melanie Hooks)
+- SESSIONS: “Read, Critique & Live to Write Another Day” (with Melanie Hooks) and Rogue Read & Critique: SciFi/Fantasy (with Melanie Hooks)

-- Advance Submission Critique: Memoirs, narrative non-fiction, women’s fiction; up to 10 pages double-spaced, cover letter
+- Advance Submission Critique: Memoirs, narrative non-fiction, women’s fiction; up to 10 pages double-spaced

 JANIS THOMAS is the author of three critically-acclaimed humorous Women’s Fiction novels, Something New, Sweet Nothings, and Say Never.
 Award-winning Murder in A-Minor is the first book in her Musical Murder Mystery series featuring songwriting detective Samantha Wedlock.
 She has recently signed a two-book deal with Lake Union, the women’s fiction imprint of Amazon Publishing, for her latest two novels of domestic suspense.
 Janis is a popular workshop leader and speaker, an editor, and a passionate writing advocate.

-- ADVANCE SUBMISSION CRITIQUE: Commercial and women’s fiction, romance, first 10 pages double-spaced, cover letter
+- ADVANCE SUBMISSION CRITIQUE: Contemporary fiction; first 10 pages double-spaced

 CLAUDIA WHITSITT is an award-winning author and former educator who has published five mysteries and three works of middle grade historical fiction to date.
 The third installment in her Kids Like You series, Broken Lines, was published in January 2017.
 Claudia’s novels feature strong heroines and address social issues which continue to plague our country.
 When she isn’t writing, she’s visiting schools and teaching writing to middle grade students.
 She’s known for her kind nature, even when telling you that your works sucks, and will make you want to become a better writer.

-- ADVANCE SUBMISSION CRITIQUE: Middle-grade fiction, mystery; first 10 pages double-spaced, cover letter
+- ADVANCE SUBMISSION CRITIQUE: Middle-grade fiction, mystery; first 10 pages double-spaced

 Agents & Editors